catseye/yoob.js/README.markdown

     A (theoretically) unbounded tape, like you'd find on a Turing machine, optionally associated with a `<canvas>` on which it is depicted.

-*   `yoob.TapeHead`, in `yoob/tape-head.js`

-    An object representing a position on a Tape.

 *   `yoob.Stack`, in `yoob/stack.js`